W. Graham Claytor Jr.

-William Graham Claytor Jr. (March 14, 1912 – May 14, 1994) was an American attorney, United States Navy officer, and railroad, transportation and defense administrator for the United States government, working under the administrations of three US presidents.
+William Graham Claytor Jr. (March 14, 1912 – May 14, 1994) was an American attorney, United States Navy officer, railroad executive, and administrator of railroad, transportation, and defense affairs for the United States government, working under the administrations of three US presidents.

 He is remembered for his actions as the commanding officer of the destroyer escort USS Cecil J. Doyle during World War II, which helped to save 316 lives during the USS Indianapolis tragedy.
 Over 30 years later, Claytor's moderate actions on behalf of the rights of female and gay service personnel as Secretary of the Navy were considered progressive for the time.
-He is also credited with a distinguished transportation career, including ten years as president of the Southern Railway and 11 years as the head of Amtrak, guiding the passenger railroad through a particularly difficult period in its history.
+His transportation career included ten years as president of the Southern Railway and 11 years as the head of Amtrak, guiding the passenger railroad through a particularly difficult period.
 He was named the Virginian of the Year in 1977.

 Early life and career

-Claytor was born in Roanoke, Virginia on March 14, 1912, and grew up in both Virginia and Philadelphia.
-He was the son of Gertrude Harris Boatwright Claytor, a lyric poet, and W. Graham Claytor (1886–1971), who was vice-president of Appalachian Power.
+Claytor was born in Roanoke, Virginia, on March 14, 1912, and grew up in both Virginia and Philadelphia.
+He was the son of Gertrude Harris Boatwright Claytor, a lyric poet, and William Graham Claytor (1886–1971), who was vice-president of Appalachian Power.

 Claytor graduated from the University of Virginia in Charlottesville, Virginia in 1933.
-He then graduated from Harvard Law School summa cum laude in 1936.
-He then clerked for Learned Hand, Judge of the U.S. Court of Appeals for the Second Circuit.
-He then moved to Washington, D.C., to become law clerk to U.S. Supreme Court Associate Justice Louis Brandeis before joining the prestigious Washington law firm Covington and Burling.
+He graduated from Harvard Law School summa cum laude in 1936.
+He clerked for Learned Hand, Judge of the U.S. Court of Appeals for the Second Circuit, then moved to Washington, D.C., to become law clerk to U.S. Supreme Court Associate Justice Louis Brandeis.
+After his clerkships, he joined the prestigious Washington law firm Covington and Burling.

 Career

 World War II — USS Indianapolis tragedy

 In 1940, soon after the start of World War II, 28-year-old Claytor attempted to enlist, but was initially rejected by the United States Navy as being too old.
-He finally joined under a special provision, based upon his previous experience in sports boating.
-He was assigned to the Pacific Theater.
+He finally joined under a special provision, based upon his previous experience in sports boating, and was assigned to the Pacific Theater.